Pro bono opportunity for law students: criminal appeals

 Decide if you would like to take part in follow up activities, including the opportunity to review a further FTP case, work on a mini project within the clinic or sign up for our skills training programme and Qualifying Work Experience opportunities for the SQE.

-Our team
+Our Experts

 ABOUT US